keithjgrant/kolache-site/content/core/_index.md

 ---

 <div class="alert alert--danger">
 The core packages are still a work in progress.
 They are subject to change while in early development.
-Some packages may be documented here before the are published to npm.
+I’m adding to this documentation as I build packages, so some may be documented here before the are published to npm.
 </div>

 ## Base styles